Skip to content

 Match the ride to your arrival rather than defaulting to whatever’s loudest at the exit:

 A few payment notes.
-Armenia’s currency is the dram (AMD); carry a little cash even if you mostly use cards, because the bus fare and small taxi rounding are cash, and not every driver takes a card.
+Armenia’s currency is the dram (AMD); carry a little cash even if you mostly use cards, because route 201 and small taxi rounding are cash-only and not every driver takes a card (route 100 is the exception - it reads a card on board).
 Exchange booths and ATMs are in the terminal, but rates there are mediocre - change just enough for the ride in and sort the rest in town.
 And do get that SIM or eSIM at the airport; it pays for itself on the very first trip by letting you order a fair-priced car.

 Once you’re in Yerevan

 With the transfer sorted, the city is yours.
 Start with our guide to things to do in Yerevan - the Cascade, Republic Square’s singing fountains, the wine bars on Saryan Street - to plan your first day.
 When you’re ready to venture out, the country’s headline day trip is Khor Virap monastery, the fortress-church on the plain with Mount Ararat behind it, an easy run south of the capital.
-If you plan to drive yourself, Zvartnots is also the easiest place to collect a hire car - see our guide to car rental in Armenia for the documents and road tips first.
+If you plan to drive yourself, Zvartnots is also the easiest place to collect a hire car - airport pickup, desks and deposits first, then our car rental in Armenia guide for the documents and road tips.
 For more on buses, transfers and getting around Armenia without a car, that guide has the marshrutka stations, trains and taxi apps; or browse the rest of our transport section.
 Not booked your flights yet?
 Our guide to how to get to Armenia covers which cities fly direct to Zvartnots and the overland route from Georgia.
 Get the ride in from Zvartnots right and the rest of the trip starts on the front foot.